tobymao/sqlglot/posts/python_sql_engine.md

 ## What's next
 SQLGlot's main focus will always be on parsing/transpiling, but I plan to continue development on the execution engine.
 I'd like to pass [TPC-DS](https://www.tpc.org/tpcds/).
 If someone doesn't beat me to it, I may even take a stab at writing a Pandas/Arrow execution engine.

+I'm hoping that over time, SQLGlot will spark the Python SQL ecosystem just like Calcite has for Java.

 ## Special thanks
 SQLGlot would not be what it is without it's core contributors.
 In particular, the execution engine would not exist without [Barak Alon](https://github.com/barakalon) and [George Sittas](https://github.com/GeorgeSittas).